Skip to main content

 Discover your anxiety triggers to find calm

 In this case, nausea is a way for the body to protect itself.
 Your body thinks that stress means danger (like a threat in the wild), so it tries to empty your stomach to either make it easier for you to escape or lower the risk of throwing up if you get hurt.
 Your body hasn't gotten the message that modern stressors like work deadlines, fights, and money problems don't need this primal response.
 The good news?
 You can change this response with specific methods.
+That stress-induced nausea is a primal protective response—one of many digestive stress symptoms reminding us that our bodies still react to pressure like survival threats.

 Morning Stress Nausea: